Checkpoints, burned towns, eerie quiet: The slow reveal of Oregon wildfire damage

 Owens estimates about 25% of residents have returned.
 He said that so long as they display an identification that shows their address, they have been able to make their way around road blocks staffed by Oregon National Guard troops.
 So they are able to pick up groceries or make other errands in communities farther to the west and outside the fire zone.

-While in Gates, Owens said he had ventured onto side roads to remove logs that block travel.
+While in Gates, Owens said he had ventured onto side roads to remove logs that blocked travel.
 He has been surprised to find that in some of the nearby forest, the fire laid low, clearing out ground fuels but leaving much of the canopy of trees intact.

 “In some sense, it may have done some good,” Owens said.